What It Means To Elope In 2022 & How To Do It Well, From Marriage Experts

 Planning an elopement can also still involve any of the elements of a wedding that you might still be interested in, like getting a fancy wedding dress, exchanging rings, and having a formal "I do" moment in a beautiful, scenic location.
 That means, depending on what you choose to include for your special day, you will still need to plan at least some of these logistics—so be prepared for that and do your research.

 Cullins also says it's important to consider the loved ones in your life.
 "Couples should give consideration beforehand to how they might feel if some of their closest friends or family members are truly hurt by not being included."

 While it is your wedding and only you can know what's right for you, she adds that some people believe marriage is the joining of two families.
 "The way those families are incorporated in the wedding process can be critical in shaping their relationships for the future."

-And speaking of family, Spinelli adds that eloping is a sensitive topic, and many couples are afraid they'll hurt the feelings of their families and friends.
+Eloping is a sensitive topic, Spinelli adds, and many couples are afraid they'll hurt the feelings of their families and friends.
 Ultimately, though, "Remember that eloping is truly about what you want as a couple.
 Give yourself permission to focus on the kind of experience you want without the guilt," she says.

 Be sensitive when you tell your loved ones.

 As you're probably figuring out, the family factor is what makes eloping somewhat controversial.
 As such, it's a good idea to approach the topic with them in a gentle and sensitive way.
-Spinelli suggests letting them know in person (or perhaps at least over a video call, if in person isn't an option), and speaking authentically and from your heart.
+If you decide to elope, Spinelli suggests letting them know in person (or perhaps at least over a video call, if in person isn't an option), and speaking authentically and from your heart.